Lindtrs/duinocoin-docker/README.md

 # duinocoin-docker
-A simple docker image containing the official Duinocoin Miner!
+A simple docker image containing the Duinocoin Miner!

 This image allows you to easily deploy a Duincoin mining server.
 You only need to set 4 environment variables.